ntrupin/abstractml/README.md

 ## Our Mission

-Our mission is to provide a more clean and streamlined way to develop for the web.
-That means no more opening/closing tags, no more clumps of code, and no more unnecessary spacing throughout the document.
-LineScript provides clear-cut syntax and document structure that requires there to be no extra line breaks between statements, and that all statements follow a strict grammar structure.
+Our mission at LineScript is to provide a way to develop interfaces for the web that is cleaner and more user-friendly than HTML.
+That means we removed clumped code, ugly opening/closing tag combinations, and trying to squeeze attributes into tags.
+The LineScript compiler only allows for one tag to be on a line, and it must follow a strict grammar.
+This leads to more uniform code that is nicer to the developer.

 ## What is LineScript?